runt1me/hackpsu-2018/README.md

 # Deconstructing the Facebook data disaster

-We made a tool to help you understand the breadth of data Facebook collects and stores on its users.
+For [HackPSU Spring 2018](https://hackpsu.org/), we made a tool to help you understand the breadth of data Facebook collects and stores on its users.
 Check it out!

+**UPDATE:** our project took **1st PLACE OVERALL!!**

 ## How it Works